November 5, 2024

 Inspire also recently launched the Inspire 500 ETF (ticker PTL), which tracks the 500 largest U.S. companies with neutral or positive Inspire Impact Scores™.
 Although PTL’s performance for the first half of the year is not available due to its March inception, its inclusion in the Q3 figures below highlights the value of comparing BRI portfolios to indexes less influenced by the Mag 7.

-As shown in the above chart, the performance landscape shifted in Q3.
+As shown in the chart below, the performance landscape shifted in Q3.
 The Mag 7 returned just 1.25%, significantly lowering the S&P 500’s total return to 5.60%.
 In contrast, the S&P 500 excluding the Mag 7 returned 9.25%, while the S&P 500 Equal-Weighted Index delivered 10.45%.
 During this period, BIBL posted a solid 7.66% gain, and PTL gained 8.22%.

 For Inspire investors, these deviations in performance are crucial to understanding how their portfolios stack up against the S&P 500.
 When the Mag 7 outperform the broader market — as they did in the first half of the year — Inspire portfolios may seem to underperform.
 However, when these companies underperform — as seen in Q3 — Inspire portfolios seem to outperform this index.
 This illustrates why it’s important for Inspire investors to take a more nuanced approach when comparing their performance to the S&P 500.